-HWP is reported as a carbon stock change in production-based HWP stocks originating from wood harvested in Finland and divided to two categories: 1) HWP produced and consumed domestically and 2) HWP produced domestically and exported.
-HWP comprise of solid wood products (sawn wood and wood panels) and paper products (wood pulp).
+HWP is reported as a carbon stock change in production-based HWP stocks originating from wood harvested in Finland and divided into two categories: 1) HWP produced and consumed domestically and 2) HWP produced domestically and exported.
+HWP comprise solid wood products (sawn wood and wood-based panels) and paper products (wood pulp).
 A more detailed, country-specific classification of wood products was used (Table 6.11-2).
 The production quantity of pulp was used as a proxy for paper and paperboard production.
-In Finland, more than 98% of wood pulp is used for paper and paperboard production, and less than 2% (dissolving wood pulp) for textile and hygiene products, which are exported (percentages are for 2020 to 2022)23.
+In Finland, more than 99% of wood pulp is used for paper and paperboard production, and less than 1% (dissolving wood pulp) for textile and hygiene products, which are exported (percentages are for 2021 to 2023)24.
 Wood pulp production for other purposes than paper and paperboard has started mainly in 2012.
 The annual change of HWP in domestic solid waste disposal sites in (SWDS) is not reported as it is only an information item.